 Athena SWAN Charter

-The Schools of Chemistry, Civil Engineering, Mathematics and Chemical Engineering have all achieved Bronze Athena SWAN Charter awards.
+Chemical Engineering, Chemistry, Engineering, Computer Science, Mathematics, have all achieved Bronze Athena SWAN Charter awards.

 The awards recognise the commitment made by those Schools to improving the recruitment, retention and progression of female academics in STEMM.